Ulmus minor 'Plotii': In art, photography, and literature

 Walter Hutchinson's four-volume Britain Beautiful (1920), a pictorial celebration of the British Isles that includes a number of elm landscapes, contains a photograph by Herbert Felton, FRPS (1888-1968) of a notable Plot elm by King's Mill, Stamford, Lincolnshire, c.1910, a tall, broad, undamaged double-stemmed tree, with long lateral boughs like a sparse-branched cedar of Lebanon.
 Of such well-grown specimens Melville wrote: "In old age Plot is matched by no other elm for character and individuality".
+Mary Neal's striking photograph of young Lock elms at Laxton, Northamptonshire, first appeared in Richens' 1956 paper 'Elms' in New Biology, among other of her elm studies.

 A description in E. B. C. Jones's novel Morning and Cloud (1932) of asymmetrical elms in Hertfordshire, where Plot Elm was present, may be a rare literary reference to 'Plotii'.